 3. Consider a self-managed super fund (SMSF)

 A SMSF is a family superannuation fund structure that provides benefits to its members upon retirement.
 So, what’s the difference between a SMSF and a normal superannuation fund?
 Members of a SMSF are also the trustees of the fund, meaning that they have more control over tailoring their fund to meet individual needs.
 A SMSF can also be beneficial if you’re estate planning and decide to do a Bloodline Trust.

 A SMSF can have up to four members and can be made up of either friends or family.
 All members of a SMSF are responsible for the fund’s investments and insurance.
 While having control of your own super can seem appealing to some, it can entail a substantial amount of work, knowledge and usually requires professional support and guidance, especially with laws around superannuation.

-4. Hire a financial planner
+4. Consult a financial planner